jesseabdul/github_fork_network/README.md

 _ do we want to commit owners/repos even if they weren't successfully processed?
 	having a processed_yn = 0 will still have the object reprocessed

+_ process_repo()
+	run recursively from process_repo on the parent repo (when exists) run in repo_request_loop()

+	//the difference between the reprocess and the repo_request_loop

+	process_repo() checks if the repo has been processed yet, if not then process it check if repo record exists in the DB, if so then do not process it if the repo record does not exist then process it (parent, current repo, child repos)

+_ reprocess_owners() - make sure the owner is marked off as processed
+	_ make sure these are added to the processed_id() array

+_ process_repo() -> need to address the existing repo record that still needs to be processed (parent, child, owner repos)

 known issues: